 Goals & Benefits

 You may want to discover branches of your tree not found through regular research, confirm or disprove family relationships, find cousins with whom to share research & photos, see if persons who share your surname are related, discover your ancient origins, potentially solve long-standing research ‘dead-ends’, explore the validity of family stories, identify previously unknown close family (eg. adoptees searching for parents), or you may simply be curious to see what your DNA reveals.

-Don’t let the scientific nature of DNA scare you off, as once the basic test types are understood, the minimum technical know-how required is the use of email in order to contact your DNA matches.
+Don’t let the scientific nature of DNA scare you off, as once the basic test types are understood, the minimum technical know-how required is the use of email and messaging in order to contact your DNA matches.

 Collaborate with your new-found genetic relatives using your traditional genealogical skills to determine your ancestors-in-common.